unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Variance and type projection

-Kotlin supports (co/contro)variance using:
+Kotlin supports (co/contra)variance using:
 * `<out T>` to mark covariance (similar to Java's `<? extends T>`)
 * `<in T>` to mark contravariance (similar to Java's `<? super T>`)
 * `<*>` to mark that only the bound is known for the type (similar to Java's `<?>`)

-Type variant in Kotlin is expressed *at declaration site*!
+Type variance in Kotlin is expressed *at declaration site*!
 * In Java type variance is only for methods
 * In Kotlin type variance is only for classes and interfaces